karthiksairam01/karthiksairam01.github.io/_pages/about.md

 1. Elected as the President of AAEIO, CU Boulder Chapter

-2. NLP research paper was published on Springer, link can be found in [Publications]{}
+2. NLP research paper was published on Springer, link can be found in [Publications]{https://karthiksairam01.github.io/publications/}

 3. Completed TA'ing for CSCI 3753: Design and Analysis of Operating Systems